ruizca/xmmpzcat/README.md

 numpy
 scipy
 astropy
-astroquery (use ukidss and vista modules from my repository) pymocs healpy astropy_healpix tqdm
+astroquery (use ukidss and vista modules in my repository) pymocs healpy astropy_healpix tqdm
+MLZ (use the python 3version in my repository)